Impacts of Aggregation on Model Diversity and Consumer Utility: Model

+\textbf{Consumer welfare and producer incentives:} Throughout, we will assume that consumer welfare is given by the sum of user utility over tasks, assuming aggregation by the BTL choice function: $\sum_{\task \in [\ntasks]} \sum_{\model \in [\nagents]} \val_{\model, \task} \cd \ppick_{\model}(\valvec_{\task})$.
 In general, we will \emph{not} assume that producers are directly moving to optimize consumer welfare.
-Instead, we will assume that they are motivated by \emph{winrate}, or the probability that their model is picked by the user:
+Instead, we will assume in the status quo, they are motivated by \emph{winrate}, or the probability that their model is picked by the user: $\ppick_{\model}(\valvec_{\task})$\footnote{Across multiple tasks, we assume they aim to maximize the average winrate.}.
+One motivation for this is that winrate is used in leaderboard design, as in \cite{lmarena}, while other motivations come from the common assumption in modeling market competition that producers are aiming to maximize market share (e.g. \citep{jagadeesan2023improved, einav2025market, xu2025heterogeneous}).